bucsspring2024/final-project-aes/README.md

 ### Features

+1. Reads json file containing potential skincare suggestions and their corresponding skin concerns and skin types
-1. Personalizes products to skin concerns and skin types
+2. Personalizes products to skin concerns and skin types
-2. Images for each product
+3. Images for each product
-3. Pop up boxes when hovering over images showing ingredients
+4. Pop up boxes when hovering over images showing ingredients
-4. Allows users to choose their own products
+5. Allows users to choose their own products
-5. Final screen showing all chosen products and gives option to restart
+6. Final screen showing all chosen products and gives option to restart

 ### Classes